kwahome/sopa-api/README.md

 My short, not so convincing, poorly put together reason has something to do with being lazy; the good lazy.
 You see, when tackling the structured logging problem, I came across a number of good libraries (built on top of `slf4j` like I wanted) that I must admit I liked eventually borrowing a lot from.

-However, attributable to my laziness, I needed a set of extra features to allow me dump what I needed in my logs with minimal lines of code and minimal to zero repetition; chief amongst them being the ability to `bind` context to my logger; context which I would have had to repeat over on every log line.
+However, attributable to my laziness, I craved a set of extra features to allow me dump what I needed in my logs with minimal lines of code and minimal to zero repetition; chief amongst them being the ability to `bind` context to my logger; context which I would have had to repeat over on every log line.

 ## Overview
 Log files are to developers what Mjöllnir is to Thor.